mbaranich/Earth-Weather-App/README.md

 -Weatherstack for current weather.

 # Highlights
 -Uses backend to hide Weatherstack API key.
+Calls API's using client and server.